simeononsecurity/simeononsecurity.ch/content/articles/navigating-the-dark-web-safely_-a-beginner’s-guide/index.en.md

 ### The legality of accessing the Dark Web

 Accessing the Dark Web raises legal concerns that individuals should be aware of.
 It is important to understand the legal implications of engaging with this hidden part of the internet.
 While the Dark Web itself is not illegal, certain activities conducted within it can be.
-It is crucial to differentiate between legal and illegal activities to avoid any potential legal consequences.
+You need to differentiate between legal and illegal activities to avoid any potential legal consequences.

 ### Ethical implications of using the Dark Web